What Do You Do After a DUI Arrest in Los Angeles County?

 It is your right to challenge the suspension of your driving privileges by asking for an administrative DMV hearing.
 You must do so within 10 days of your arrest.
 You DUI attorney can represent you at the hearing and you will have a better chance at keeping your driver's license.

 Challenging the suspension of your driver's license after a DUI arrest involves requesting a DMV hearing within 10 days of your arrest.
 You must contact the DMV Driver's Safety Office and submit within the 10 day period or your case will not be heard.
 Hiring a qualified attorney will be able to file the request and represent you at the hearing.

 Losing your driver's license can be devastating especially if you have a job or family that depends on you to be able to drive your car.
 It can negatively impact your social life and can cause you to miss out on important events that involve your family and the community.
 This is one of the reasons we try so hard to help our clients avoid having their driving privileges suspended.
-Ross Sobel is an experienced DUI criminal attorney who practices in the San Fernando Valley area.
+Ross Sobel is an experienced DUI criminal attorney who practices in the Los Angeles County area.
 He will aggressively defend you and protect your rights at the DMV hearing as well as in court during your trial.

 If you fail to request your DMV hearing within the 10 days, you waive your right to a hearing.
 Your California driver's license will go into effect 30 days after your arrest.
 If you have a driver's license from another state and no DMV hearing is requested within the mandatory 10 day period, it is likely that your driving privileges will be suspended in the state where the license was issued.